carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-profdata.rst

  only if all profiles are invalid.
 If 'all' is set, information from any invalid profiles is excluded from the final merged product.
 The default failure mode is 'any'.

+.. option:: -prof-sym-list=path

+ Specify a file which contains a list of symbols to generate profile symbol list in the profile.
+This option can only be used with sample-based profile in extbinary format.
+The entries in this file are newline-separated.

+.. option:: -compress-all-sections=[true|false]

+ Compress all sections when writing the profile.
+This option can only be used with sample-based profile in extbinary format.

+.. option:: -use-md5=[true|false]

+ Use MD5 to represent string in name table when writing the profile.
+ This option can only be used with sample-based profile in extbinary format.

+.. option:: -gen-partial-profile=[true|false]

+ Mark the profile to be a partial profile which only provides partial profile coverage for the optimized target.
+This option can only be used with sample-based profile in extbinary format.

 EXAMPLES
 ^^^^^^^^